JDT Inc.

 Ideation acceleration

-We use LLMs to expand from a single editorial pillar into 50+ topic angles, then a senior editor culls to the 5–8 worth producing.
+We use LLMs to expand from a single editorial pillar into 50+ topic angles, then an editor culls to the 5–8 worth producing.
 The model widens the funnel; the human picks.

 02